 The next three absolute properties are dynamic properties: movement fixed at the accelerating speed of light 4, a fixed one-way direction of movement 5, and isotropy of movement 6.
 When spin and rise energies are linked, they stop their primal absolute movements.
 The energies are no longer moving at the accelerating speed of light, and in their own natural direction.
 The linked energies have become the physical substance we call matter with mass, and Neu Theory calls spinrise.

-As a homogenous physical substance spinrise matter responds to the uniform universal acceleration acting on its body as a whole, by creating the physical accelerations of g-spin & g-rise, one from each form of linked energy.
+As a homogenous physical substance spinrise matter responds to the uniform universal acceleration acting on its body as a whole, by projecting the physical acceleration effects of g-spin & g-rise, one from each form of linked energy.

 It is locked spin movement/energy that makes the primary ball shape and size.
 It is locked rise movement/energy that gives the primary balls their physical mass.
 A physical equilibrium is reached, between the opposite acting spin and rise forces, making two types of matter.
 Type I matter with a fixed volume at an absolute density, and Type II matter with a variable volume and a variable density.
 The core and membrane are Type I and the neutron plasm is Type II.

 The surface of all g-rising bodies, accelerate at a rate directly proportional to their mass and inversely proportional to their volume.
-Above the g-rising surface exist two synergy movements, that are projected into space as the spinfield.
-The extent of influence of a spinfield into space is called its hollow volume.
+Above the g-rising surface exist two movement/synergy fields, that are projected into space as the spinfield.
+The extent of influence of a spinfield into space is called its spinfield hollow volume.